-Staying connected to family, friends and, as much as we hate to admit it, work, while you’re spending time in your home or vacation home is now totally dependent on having a usable cell signal.
+Staying connected to family, friends and, as much as we hate to admit it, work, while you’re using your cell phone at home, office or vacation home is now totally dependent on having a usable cell signal.

 Why some buildings have weak cell signal